Backing Up TrueNAS

 After installing and completing your system configuration, create a boot environment to use as a restore point.

-If an issue occurs where you lose access to the TrueNAS UI, you can establish an SSH session and restore it from the boot environment.
+If you lose access to the TrueNAS UI, you can establish an SSH session and restore it from the boot environment.
 You can clone the boot environment listed after the initial-install environment and rename the clone to something you recognize, such as the release number with date and time.

 Backing Up TrueNAS Storage Data